YOU ARE GOTHIC BUT YOU DON'T KNOW IT

 Alice got into trouble because of her curiosity, but it was curiosity that allowed her to meet interesting characters and learn a lot of things.
 She visited places, she communicated with others and used her Critical Thinking to find her way out of each situation.
 In the process she sometimes made friends and other times she made enemies.
 But from all those experiences she got to define who she was.

 Moreover, it wasn't only curiosity that got Alice into connecting effectively with others.
 Empathy and motivation also played important roles in her adventures since these are three fundamental pillars of any learning.

 Alice had to figure most of her way through riddles, mad characters and fading cats.
 But unlike her you can be guided by someone who has already been there.
-As a Confidence Builder through the Gothic my job is to bring light to your daily struggles so you can put in place solutions that work for you.
+As a mediator by nature my job is to bring light to the dark parts of your life.

 By making the most of your curiosity for the Gothic you will not only learn to recognise its elements when watching TV or reading a book.
 You will also learn that more than a genre, the Gothic is a mode that reaches areas of your life you wouldn’t even think of.

 Drink from your Critical Mind and overcome your mental blocks without dramas.

 Eat your Fears away and embrace who you really are.

 You know you are ready for the journey and so do I. You just need to take the first step.